ClaireLynn/ChIP/README.md

 This repository contains useful code for processing ChIP-Seq data.

-The folder **Processing_Pipelines** contains a simple pipeline written in bash and a user guide designed to be used by beginners.
+The folder **Processing_Pipeline** contains a simple pipeline written in bash and a user guide designed to be used by beginners.